Stardust Resort and Casino: Onscreen

 In 1977, Rosenthal debuted a live talk show that was taped inside the Stardust.
 The resort was also a regular filming location for the 1980s television series Crime Story.
 The Stardust sign makes brief appearances in the music video for "House of Mystic Lights", a 1988 song by C. C. Catch.
 Several films were shot at the Stardust in the 1990s, including Saved by the Bell: Wedding in Las Vegas, Showgirls, and Swingers.

 Casino, the 1995 film adaptation of Pileggi's book, features two characters who are largely based on Rosenthal and Spilotro.
 The casino's name was changed for legal purposes, from the Stardust to the "Tangiers Hotel and Casino".
-However, snippets of the Hoagy Carmichael song Stardust can be heard on the soundtrack, giving a subtle hint as to the casino's true identity.
+However, snippets of the Hoagy Carmichael song "Stardust" can be heard on the soundtrack, giving a subtle hint as to the casino's true identity.

+In the film Mars Attacks (1996), the Stardust’s neon sign can be seen in the background.

 The Stardust was a filming location for the 1998 film Fear and Loathing in Las Vegas, in which it is portrayed as the fictional Bazooko Circus casino.
 Subsequent films shot at the Stardust include The Debtors and Pasty Faces.
 The resort was also featured in commercials for Miller Lite and Aflac, during the early 2000s.
 A television pilot for a failed reality show, titled So You Wanna Be an Actor, was shot at the Stardust in September 2006, becoming the last production project to shoot there.